redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 These instructions describe how to configure end-to-end connectivity between an application hosted on ROSA and AWS API Gateway using private integrations for HTTP APIs and SSL/TLS certificates for protection.

-AWS API Gateway supports private integrations via a VPC link that terminates on NLB/ALB endpoints - CLB endpoints are not supported for termination.
+AWS API Gateway supports private integrations via a VPC link that terminates on NLB/ALB endpoints - CLB endpoints are not supported for termination of a VPC link.
 Thus the default ROSA OpenShift Router which deploys a CLB cannot be used for accessing applications running on ROSA via the AWS API Gateway.
-The ROSA public roadmap indicates that support for NLB is planned and the need for deploying NGINX Ingress Controller to accomplish what is described below can subsequently be reviewed.
+Furthermore the ingress controller must support proxy protocol version 2 to send origin source and destination address information.

 https://github.com/openshift-cs/managed-openshift/projects/2

-The instructions below first deploy a non-secured (HTTP) private integration to verify the overall setup and facilite troubleshooting.
-Subsequently this is upgraded to a secured (HTTPS) private integration using a public X509 certificate that must be issued by one of the Certificate Authorities that API Gateway trusts as per the following link:
+The instructions below first deploy a non-secured (HTTP) setup to verify connectivity.
+Subsequently this is upgraded to a secured (SSL/TLS) configuration using a X509 certificate that must be issued by one of the trusted Certificate Authorities as per the following link:

 https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-supported-certificate-authorities-for-http-endpoints.html

-For the purpose of this setup LetsEncrypt production certificates were used (staging certificates from LetsEncrypt are not a supported by AWS API Gateway).
+For the purpose of this setup LetsEncrypt is used as the issuer and the wildcard domain name to be secured is \*.example.com.
+Change this to your own registered domain name and configure AWS Route 53 to resolve requests against the base domain name.

 A public ROSA STS cluster can be deployed as per the following instructions: